-A. History of the Guide:
+B. History of the Guide:

-In 2009 the National Line Officer Team (NLOT) and WFM RD&A initiated communication about the need for a Line Officer Desk Reference Guide to assist with Fire Management.
-WFM RD&A staff and a small group from the NLOT worked together to develop the current Line Officer/Agency Administrator Desk Reference Guide for Fire Program Management.
+In approximately 2009 the National Line Officer Team (NLOT) and WFM RD&A initiated communication about the need for a Line Officer Desk Reference Guide to assist with Fire Management.
+WFM RD&A staff and a small group from the NLOT worked in coordination to develop the current Line Officer/Agency Administrator Desk Reference Guide for Fire Program Management.
 The first release of the Desk Reference guide occurred in the spring of 2012.